gatsbyjs/gatsby/docs/tutorial/part-six/index.md

 For example, markdown files.
 Markdown is nice to write in but when you build a page with it, you need the markdown to be HTML.

-Let's add a markdown file to our site at `src/pages/sweet-pandas-eating-sweets.md` (This will become our first markdown blog post) and learn how to _transform_ it to HTML using transformer plugins and GraphQL.
+Let's add a markdown file to your site at `src/pages/sweet-pandas-eating-sweets.md` (This will become your first markdown blog post) and learn how to _transform_ it to HTML using transformer plugins and GraphQL.